Services and Activities Fees Committee

 6. Cost of childcare for children of currently enrolled UW Bothell students who are participating in UW Bothell programs held on the UW Bothell campus.

 8. Food and refreshments may be purchased for UW Bothell-student functions as outlined by the UW food policy, which includes award receptions, training, activities, or programs.
 Such funds are intended to support activities and programs open to the general student body.
-Funds are not intended to support routine meetings associated with student organizations (student government, campus events board, SAF, etc.).
+Funds are not intended to support routine meetings associated with student organizations and groups (student government, campus events board, SAF, etc.).
 Services and Activities Fees may not be used to purchase or serve alcoholic beverages.

 B. Consistent with state law, any expenditure of Services and Activities Fees, including loans, is considered a prohibited gift when made for the direct benefit of private individuals or groups.
 State law also prohibits contributions of Services and Activities Fees or property to a political candidate or cause in connection with any local, state, or federal election.